-- Commercial Vehicle Safety Alliance (CVSA) - American Association of Motor Vehicle Administrators (AAMVA) - American Association of State Highway and Transportation Officials (AASHTO) - Governors Highway Safety Association (GHSA) - International Association of Chiefs of Police (IACP) - National Association of County Engineers (NACE) - National Local Technical Assistance Program Association (NLTAPA) - National Association of State Emergency Medical Services Officials (NASEMSO) - The Federal Highway Administration, Federal Motor Carrier Safety Administration and National Highway Traffic Safety Administration provided technical support to the TZD efforts
+- National Association of County Engineers (NACE) - National Local Technical Assistance Program Association (NLTAPA) - National Association of State Emergency Medical Services Officials (NASEMSO) - The Federal Highway Administration, Federal Motor Carrier Safety Administration and National Highway Traffic Safety Administration

+These organizations provide technical support to the TZD efforts.
 For more than five years, these associations have been working together to identify and prioritize the leading initiatives that will reduce traffic fatalities over the next 25 years.